eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Matched/Unmatched and Intercepting Routes**
+## **Combining Parallel & Intercepting Routes**

-Describing how to manage matched/unmatched routes and intercept Routes
+Combining parallel and intercepting routes to create Modal

 ---

-Welcome to **Branch 8.3** of the **React Lab**!
+Welcome to **Branch 8.4** of the **React Lab**!

-Here I have explore Next.js's unmatched capabilities in handling and intercepting routes, to create dynamic and seamless navigation experiences in a web applications.
+Here I have developed a feature that leverages the power of parallel and intercepting routes in Next.js, unlocking new possibilities for efficient and customizable navigation experiences in a Next.js web applications.

 ---